 No matter what your financial situation is, Islington has something for everyone.

 Some of the more popular properties are Georgian and Victorian terraces, but there are also some less attractive tower block council estates.
-The average monthly rent for a two-bed flat is £2,700.

 Another area located in the borough of Islington, Angel has beautiful canal side cafes with amazing views, a strong creative and cultural identity, yet manages to fly under the radar and doesn't have a touristy presence.